IanO7/Advanced-Driving-Assistance/README.md

 - The methodology can be extended to other object classes or integrated with additional sensors for enhanced reliability.
 - The system detects cars, pedestrians, buses, and trucks.
 - Bicycles and motorcycles are not included, as stationary bikes/motorcycles are not a collision risk and any person present (cyclist/motorcyclist) would already be detected as a pedestrian.
+- This system assumes a typical multi-lane road and does not restrict collision alerts to detected lanes.
+In single-lane or crowded town scenarios, more alerts may occur, which is expected due to closer objects.
+Lane-based alert restriction is not applied, as the multi-zone logic is designed for all types of roads.

 **NEXT STEPS
--cotrol interface for threshold (pixel no need), and features to turn on
+- cotrol interface for threshold (pixel no need), and features to turn on
 - Integrate lane departure warning (LDW) to alert if the vehicle drifts out of its lane, PERFECT FEATURE FIRST THEN CAN ADD METHODOLOGY TO README LATER ON

-  - If lane detection is effective, restrict collision alerts to only objects within the detected lane, reducing false positives from adjacent lanes.
-But if only in front of lane then no longer have point to have 3 wide view so need to be careful if realyh neded?? => SO IMPORTANT TO WRITE IN README THAT WE ASSUME 3 LANES SO WE DONT DO LANE DETECTION ONLY QITE NORMAL, THUS TOWN ONE LANE WILL OBV HAV EMORE ALERTS BUT MAKES SENSE SINCE CLOSER (VERUSUS 3 LANE DETECTION ), I.E., WANT LANE ONLY DETECTION SO MAKES SENSE IN 3 LANE CASE NO RESREICTION, BUT IF TOEWN CASE THEN OBV MORE ALERT BUTU ONLY ONE LANE BUT NO NEED TO RESTRICT SINCE MAKES SENSE AS MROE CROWDED

 ## License